 The best care management and patient engagement tactics promote communication before escalation.
 Physicians and nurses can use real-time data to create cohorts based on HIE and ADT feeds, and group patients admitted or discharged from the hospital.
 They can then prioritize outreach based on their risk scores and administer predefined programs for post-discharge care.
 The primary role of care teams in preventing readmissions is to ensure that patients receive the recommended follow-up care and monitor those with a non-compliant track record.
 Care managers can develop care plans and craft initiatives to maintain contact and prioritize those at highest risk using John’s Hopkins ACG risk scoring.
 As mentioned in ADT, successful patient engagement consists of personalized outreach methods that will be the most resonant to the patient to send reminders for follow-up appointments, medication information, and other treatment suggestions.

 Having the analytics to house a patient’s healthcare history promotes organization, care gap resolution, and closer patient management.
 It is also integral in overseeing associated spend and utilization.
 Maintaining cost and utilization should be simple to make for easy reporting, ideally in one centralized location to view trend analyses, quality gaps, and admission and readmission rates.

 These penalties after a challenging financial year will set organizations further back as they try to recover.
 Preventing hospital readmissions requires a closer eye on patients, which is only made easier with the right technology.
 For more information on Lightbeam’s innovative solutions to improve patient outcomes and bottom lines, contact us.

-Melissa Tyler is an Advisor at Lightbeam.
+Melissa Tyler is an Director of Advisory Services at Lightbeam.